 Through the GW Law Field Placement Program, more than 500 students each year earn academic credit while they participate in dynamic, hands-on externships in government, public interest, and the judiciary.

-GW Law's Public Interest and Pro Bono Program provides students with learnign opportunities that contribute to their professional development, but also stress the value of service.
+GW Law's Public Interest and Pro Bono Program provides students with learning opportunities that not only contribute to their professional development, but also stress the value of service.